 We can use the same concept with investing.

-In order to invest, we have to have an investment account (a cookie jar) to place the investments we purchase (the cookies) inside of.
+In order to invest, we have to have an investment account (a cookie jar) in which the investments we purchase (the cookies) will go inside.

 Some other types of investment accounts that you’ve probably heard of include a Traditional IRA, a Roth IRA, or your 401k plan at work.
-These are all investment accounts (cookie jars) that you can put investments you buy (the cookies) inside of.
+These are all investment accounts (cookie jars) that you can put investments you buy (the cookies) into.

 The cookies and cookie jar distinction is important.
 I’ve run across a few too many people who have claimed to be investing, only to discover they had a 401k or Roth IRA account with nothing in it.

-Nobody intends to just get the cookie jar with no cookies, but it’s easy enough to be mislead in the investing world and think that having an investment account is enough.
+Nobody intends to just get the cookie jar with no cookies, but it’s easy enough to be misled in the investing world and think that having an investment account is enough.

 Nope.
 We’ve gotta get some cookies in there.